 In addition, certain occupations are dominated by specific personality types.

 Once you understand this, you can figure out a broad range of keywords that those types of groups would search for online.

 How you write about an issue can influence the kind of people who read it.

 For instance, a basic discussion on politics will pull in the general public.

-If you’re targeting people highly and deeply educated in a specific niche, you must incorporate a range of keywords that include in depth technical language and ideas.
+If you’re targeting people highly educated in a specific niche, you must incorporate a range of keywords that include in depth technical language and ideas.

 viii.
 Political Affiliation